 Battery change||from £25|

 The above prices are for a full movement service only, and don’t include replacement parts or return postage.
 Any additional work costs £35 per hour and after the first hour is charged to the nearest half hour.

 If you don’t need your watch servicing but do need a repair or a new crystal fitting then please contact me for a price.

 With quartz watches, especially newer ones it actually works out cheaper (a lot cheaper in some cases) to replace the whole movement with a new one as opposed to servicing the existing one but I’ll always let you know what your options are when you enquire.

-Servicing a front loading watch, for example a vintage Seiko 6159-7001, a CWC W10, various Tuna models or whatever will add £10 to the service cost, this is purely because they can add up to an hour of time when on final test as every adjustment needs the movement uncasing then re-casing.
+Servicing a front loading watch, for example a vintage Seiko 6159-7001, a CWC W10, various Tuna models or whatever will add £25 to the service cost, this is purely because they can add up to an hour of time when on final test as every adjustment needs the movement uncasing then re-casing.

 Return postage costs are listed on the FAQ page.